ViktorZhurbin/forms--app/README.md

-Exploring new techs by building a [Typeform](https://www.typeform.com/) clone - an online form builder.
+## Goals
+- Explore what it takes to build a SaaS product from scratch.
+- Investigate new technologies that could help build things faster.

+## Means
+Build an online form builder, eg. [Typeform](https://www.typeform.com/), [Fillout](https://www.fillout.com), [Tally](https://tally.so).

 ## Project structure
 This is a monorepo with applications located in `apps/` directory, and shared code in `libs/`.